Tam Scobbie: Falkirk

 However, at the start of the 2008–09 season, Scobbie was diagnosed with a pelvic injury that saw him out for two months.
 After returning to training, he appeared as an unused substitute, as Falkirk went on to lose 2–1 against Inverness Caledonian Thistle on 30 August 2008.
 In a follow–up match against Hearts, Scobbie returned to the starting line–up, in a 2–1 win.
 His return led to manager John Hughes commenting that his progression could see him being captain and could be a manager.
 However, his return was short–lived when he suffered an injury that kept him out for two months.
 On 27 December 2008, Scobbie made his return from injury, coming on as a 70th-minute substitute, in a 1–0 loss against Dundee United.
 However, his return was short lived once again when he suffered a hernia injury that kept him out for a month.
-Scobbie made his return from injury, starting the whole game, and helped Falkirk kept a clean sheet, in a 0–0 draw against Hibernian on 26 February 2009.
+Scobbie made his return from injury, starting the whole game, and helped Falkirk keep a clean sheet, in a 0–0 draw against Hibernian on 26 February 2009.
 In a follow–up match against Dundee United, he was at fault for giving away a penalty, which saw the opposition score the only goal of the season.
 Following his return from injury, he regained his first team place for the rest of the season.
 On 26 April 2009, Scobbie scored in a 2–0 win against Dunfermline Athletic in the Scottish Cup semi-final to help the Bairns reach the final.
 After the match, he said reaching the final was the moment that he never forget.
 A week later on 2 May 2009, Scobbie scored again, in a 2–1 win against Motherwell.
 In the final, Scobbie started the match, but was unable to help Falkirk overcome the deficit, as the club went on to lose 1–0 to Rangers in the 2009 Scottish Cup Final.
 Following the loss, Scobbie said the defeat left him "heartbroken".
 At the end of the 2008–09 season, he went on to make twenty–seven appearances and scoring once in all competitions.